Picture

 What is this suite?

 It’s a Scenario Sandbox where the organization bridges Sales promo intent with Financial reality.
+Our platform serves finance teams by supporting two primary roles: creators who build financial scenarios and validators who ensure their accuracy.

 The Business Mandate